-5.11.1 Individually shielded components and overall shielding
+5.12.1 Individually shielded components and overall shielding

-5.11.1.1 Shield types and drains
+5.12.1.1 Shield types and drains

-The shielding should consist of either polyester/aluminum tape applied helically with a minimum overlap of 25% or a bare or coated copper braid.
-Where a polyester/aluminum tape shield is used, a coated copper, stranded drain wire should be applied in contact with the aluminum side.
+The shielding should consist of either aluminum/polyester or copper/polyester tape applied helically with a minimum overlap of 25% with a drain wire or a bare or tin coated copper braid.
+Where an aluminum/polyester tape shield is used, a tin coated copper, stranded drain wire should be applied in contact with the aluminum side.

-The size of the drain wire should be no smaller than two gauge sizes less than the instrumentation or signal circuit conductor size.
+The size of the drain wire should be no less than two sizes smaller than the circuit conductor size.
+The smallest acceptable drain wire size shall be a 22 AWG or 0.32 mm2.

-Where a braided coated or bare copper shield is used, it should be constructed using a minimum of 34 AWG wire.
+Where a braided tin coated or bare copper shield is used, it should be constructed using a minimum of 36 AWG wire.
+The minimum coverage should be 85%.